 But the purpose of testing is not to teach students to take a test.
 Schools should take a “Field of Dreams” approach to testing.
 If you build a supportive, engaging and rigorous school culture, test scores will come.

-Instead, SBG seeks to redesign schools around standardized tests.
-And while tests are important, they are just one indicator of educational quality.
+Instead, SBG seeks to redesign schools in services of standardized tests.
+And this should give all of us serious cause for concern.
+While testing is important, it’s just one indicator of educational quality.

 As educators, we should be aware of testing.
-But we should also be wary of how we allow testing to dictate classroom assessment and practices.
+But we should also be cautious of the extent to which we allow testing to dictate classroom practices and assessments.

-If schools are to prepare students for the real world, there is reason to worry that we are not fulfilling that purpose.
+The problem with traditional grading is less about accuracy and more about relevance.
+If the purpose of schools is to prepare students for the real world, there is reason to believe that we are not adequately fulfilling that purpose.

-Standards-based grading moves in the opposite direction.
+But standards-based grading strips teachers of the ability to do so.
 Instead of expanding the definition of success, it narrows it.
-In doing so, SBG overlooks students who strengths are “non-standard.”
+In doing so, SBG overlooks students who have non-standard strengths.
+And it rewards precisely those skills that are least relevant to career readiness.

-In a traditional system, students below grade level struggle on tests.
-But they could find other ways to succeed.
-Supportive teachers would grant extra credit or award points for classwork and homework.
+In a traditional system, students whose skills are below grade level struggle on tests.
+But many find other ways to succeed.
+Supportive teachers grant extra credit or award points for classwork and homework.

 While not perfect, such a complex and nuanced system of grading sends the message that there are many pathways to success.
 SBG eliminates these options without fixing the underlying problem.
 This increases pressure on struggling students while giving high-fliers a free pass.